-Because everyone needs different bindings, depending on their board and riding style, this list will be broken down into the following:
+Because everyone needs different bindings, depending on their board, riding style, ability level, physical characteristics and ability level, this list will be broken down into different flex ranges:

 - Best cheap beginner bindings